CBSA Psychological Assessment Preparation

 Psychological Assessment Preparation Is Appropriate For:

-Candidates who value ethical preparation focused on self-awareness, reflection, and professionalism
+• Candidates who value ethical preparation focused on self-awareness, reflection, and professionalism

-Applicants who want to approach the process with confidence rather than fear or guesswork
+• Individuals who want to approach the process with confidence rather than fear or guesswork

 Preparation is particularly helpful for applicants who have:

-Diverse work or life experiences they want to explain clearly
+• Diverse work or life experiences they want to explain clearly

-Gaps, transitions, or high-stress roles in their background
+• Gaps, transitions, or high-stress roles in their background

 Psychological Assessment Preparation Is Not Intended For:

-Applicants looking for test answers, scripts, or ways to manipulate results
+• Applicants looking for test answers, scripts, or ways to manipulate results

-Anyone expecting preparation to guarantee an outcome
+• Anyone expecting preparation to guarantee a specific outcome

-Applicants unwilling to engage honestly in self-reflection
+• Applicants unwilling to engage honestly in self-reflection

 Helpful CBSA Preparation Resources

-Realistic, full-length practice exams designed to mirror the Officer Trainee Entrance Exam format, structure, and difficulty.
+CBSA OTEE Practice Exams: Realistic, full-length practice exams designed to mirror the Officer Trainee Entrance Exam format, structure, and difficulty.

-A Professional and Ethical Approach
+A Professional and Ethical Approach to CBSA Psychological Assessment Preparation

 Our approach focuses on:

-Encouraging honest self-reflection
+• Encouraging honest, structured self-reflection

 Frequently Asked Questions